Used Ford Kuga review: 2012 to 2019 (Mk2) - Practicality and boot space

 The Kuga has plenty of storage space around the interior, including a big centre cubby, large door bins and a vast glovebox.
 There are also two drinks holders between the two front seats.

-If your chosen trim doesn't include it, you can specify an optional hands-free powered bootlid.
-This opens at the touch of a key-mounted button or, for added convenience (or simple car park one-upmanship) when you wave your foot under the rear bumper.
+Look out for models with a hands-free tailgate, which was an optional extra.
+This opens itself at the touch of a button or when you wave your foot under the rear bumper.
 This is helpful if you've got armfuls of shopping and can't reach your keys.